Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The Two Chris Cornell Gibson ES-335s

-It is perfectly clear that in that last few years of his life, Chris Cornell fell completely in love with the Gibson ES-335 model of guitar.
-Almost every image of Chris from his final years where he is holding a guitar, is of him and one of his two Gibson ES-335s.
+It is perfectly clear that in the last few years of his life, Chris Cornell fell completely in love with the Gibson ES-335 model of guitar.
+Almost every image of Chris from his final years where he is holding a guitar is of him and one of his two Gibson ES-335s.
 The only others you see him playing are acoustic instruments.

 Chris really had the looks of these guitars downplayed.
 They don't have the fanciest Gibson cosmetics at all.
 Are these signature guitars?
 Well, I guess so.
 Chris has his signature inside the soundhole, not on the head-stock.
 He was certainly not trying to draw attention to himself with these.